ddnexus/pagy/.github/latest_release_body.md

 ## ⚠ WARNING

-We may drop pagy's less used CSS extras.<br>
+We may drop pagy's less used CSS extras.
 If you wish to keep your favorites alive, please, [vote here](https://github.com/ddnexus/pagy/discussions/categories/survey)

 ### ✴ What's new in 8.+ ✴